rikshithbommena/Bug-Pridiction-Report/README.md

 Solution: Use machine learning algorithms to automate bug prediction and integrate it into the development cycle.

 ### ⚙️ Technologies Used
--Python 🐍
+Python 🐍

--Scikit-learn
+Scikit-learn

--Pandas & NumPy
+Pandas & NumPy

--Matplotlib & Seaborn
+Matplotlib & Seaborn

--Machine Learning (Ensemble Models)
+Machine Learning (Ensemble Models)

--Git & GitHub
+Git & GitHub

--CI/CD Tools (e.g., GitHub Actions or Jenkins)
+CI/CD Tools (e.g., GitHub Actions or Jenkins)

 ## Dataset Used
 <a href="https://github.com/rikshithbommena/Bug-Pridiction-Report/tree/main/Dataset">View Dataset<a/>